Million Arthur: Series titles

 An arcade game called Million Arthur: Arcana Blood was developed by Arcana Heart’s developer Team Arcana, originally owned by Examu and released in Japan on November 21, 2017.
 A PlayStation 4 port was released on November 29, 2018, and was originally planned only for release in Japan.
 The game was later ported to PC and released worldwide on June 20, 2019.
 The plot revolves around many Arthurs armed with Excaliber blades fighting to become the true king.
 The roster of fighters features thirteen characters including faeries, clones, and guest fighters from other titles such as King of Fighters XIV and Trials of Mana.
 During combat, players can have three supporting fighters at a time from a selection of thirty one.

 An MMORPG titled Han-Gyaku-Sei Million Arthur (叛逆性ミリオンアーサー) was released in China for iOS and Android in March 2018 and released in Japan in November 2018.
 The MMO was terminated on September 30, 2019.

 An action role-playing game titled Kou-Kyou-Sei Million Arthur (交響性ミリオンアーサー, Kōkyōsei Mirion Āsā) was released for iOS and Android in Japan during October 2018.
 Players create characters who explore 3D terrains, fight monsters, and perform special attacks with other characters within a players party.
 The mobile service shut down on May 12, 2020.

+In 2021, Perfect World Games developed a licensed sequel codenamed "MA", it was officially unveiled as Kai-Ri-Sei Million Arthur: Ring in 2023.

-Character Crossovers
+Character crossovers

-Million Arthur appeared in the 2015 role-playing game Megadimension Neptunia VII as a DLC character.
-But the character was removed from the Steam version of the game in January 2020.
+Million Arthur appeared in the 2015 role-playing game Megadimension Neptunia VII as a DLC character, but the character was removed from the Steam version of the game in January 2020.
 Thief (Tōzoku) Arthur appears as a guest DLC character in SNK Heroines: Tag Team Frenzy.
 Gestalt Odin featured six characters from the series as guest fighters.
 Characters from others games have also appeared in the Million Arthur series, such as Iori Yagami from The King of Fighters series, who is both under his Miss X disguise and also a DLC in Heroines, appears as a guest character in Arcana Blood.